 US$ 3,895 - per person (from Narita-Tokyo airport), based upon double-occupancy (not including Amami Island).

 Single-supplement: $395 including Amami, $335 not including Amami.

 (Single occupancy may not be available for the one night onboard the ferry from Honshu to Hokkaido.)

 to change.
-Price in effect at time of registration, guaranteed.
+But the price in effect at the time of registration is guaranteed.

 All overnight accommodations.
 (Most to be in "western-style" hotels.)